 Should you buy a Water Filter for Hiking?

 Yes!!
 Having a personal water filter for hiking is fantastic.
-Not only will it help you refill your water on your hikes, but it can save your life if you find yourself in an emergency.
+It will help you refill your water on your hikes and save your life if you are in an emergency.
 While there are many different kinds of personal water filters on the market, we compared three straw-type filters.

 The CLEAR2O Personal Water Filter was the best of the straw filters we compared and the one we recommend.